Jitendex/edrdg-dictionary-archive-utils/README.md

 Usage: edrdg_dictionary_archive [OPTIONS] command

 Commands:
-  get       Build a specified file and print its path update    Get the latest file data from 'ftp.edrdg.org::nihongo',
+  get       Build a specified file and print its path. update    Get the latest file data from 'ftp.edrdg.org::nihongo',
             add the patches to the archive, and commit to Git.